stream-protocol/streampay-mobile-wallet/README.md

 ## Stream Mobile Wallet

-A Stream Mobile Wallet in flutter
+A StreamPay Mobile Wallet in flutter

 Features:
 - Add New Wallet